Obama knocks "old politics of division" in return to campaign trail

 Northam needs strong turnout from African-American voters to succeed in a tight race against Republican Ed Gillespie.

-"Barack Obama coming into Virginia tonight is just very exciting, and he's gonna energize our voters and just kind of close that loop for us," Northam told MSNBC earlier in the day.
+"Barack Obama coming into Virginia tonight is just very exciting, and he's going to energize our voters and just kind of close that loop for us," Northam told MSNBC earlier in the day.

 Hillary Clinton and other Democrats have struggled to keep black voters as energized as they were when Obama was on the ticket.
 Both Murphy and Northam are white.